Microbiology is the study of :

 Microbiology is the study of all living organisms that are too small to be visible with the naked eye.
 This includes bacteria, archaea, viruses, fungi, prions, protozoa and algae, collectively known as 'microbes'.

-Leeuwenhoek observed in a drop of pond water :
+What did Leeuwenhoek observe in a drop of pond water?

 Leeuwenhoek observed large number of living microorganisms in a drop of water when observed under microscope.
 These organisms are not visible by naked eyes

 Budding in yeast is a asexual means of reproduction.
 Fermentation is the anaerobic respiration in which alcohol is produced.
 Both these process are discovered by Luis Pasteur.